ai4life/problems/README.md

 5. Ethics Problem - What ethics ought we give our AGI?
 6. [Symbol Grounding Problem](https://en.wikipedia.org/wiki/Symbol_grounding_problem) - How abstract symbols can be grounded in empirical experience.
 7. [Catastrophic Forgetting Problem](https://en.wikipedia.org/wiki/Catastrophic_interference) - Computer programs that learn to perform tasks also typically forget them very quickly.
+8. Black Box Problem - An understanding of what a neural network is doing can be difficult and often only guessed at.